jeremiahsnapp/dev-lxc/README.md

 The abspath subcommand can be used to prepend each server's rootfs path to a particular file.

+When using `dev-lxc cluster abspath` only results for actual Chef Servers will be returned.
+If an Analytics server is described in `dev-lcx.yml` it will be ignored.

 For example, you can use the following command to edit each server's chef-server.rb file without logging into the containers.